 Besides sangria recipes, autumn is reminiscent of so many things, like the changing of the leaves on the trees and the chill in the air that people inexplicably describe as crisp, but I’ve yet to understand why.
 There are elaborate Halloween decorations outside homes (that started appearing in August this year,) trick-or-treating, jack-o-lanterns, and scary movies, and that’s all just the month of October.
 Then we move into November, when the deep autumn begins just as daylight saving time ends.
 It’s colder now, darker, blustery.
 Christmas music is playing in all the stores, and the more exuberant exhibitionists are replacing their 12’ tall skeletons, their inflatable Oogie Boogie’s, and their orange string lights with Christmas-themed 12’ tall skeletons in Santa hats, Christmas inflatable Oogie Boogie’s in Santa hats, and multi-colored lights.
 Christmas is still six weeks out, though, and barely on my radar.

 The crown jewel of the “holiday season” for me is Thanksgiving.
 When I think of Autumn, I think of spending a long weekend with family, talking, drinking, and, of course, eating.
 In fact, most of my autumnal warm fuzzies revolve around food.
 As Thanksgiving draws near, I hear people groan about turkey.
 I suspect these people have never had deep-fried turkey or, as I discovered last year, smoked turkey, for if they had, I believe they’d change their tune.
-And then there are all of the glorious side dishes: mashed potatoes, au gratin potatoes, green bean casserole, and glorious, glorious rolls for those who have not yet been cursed with an inability to process gluten
+And then there are all of the glorious side dishes: mashed potatoes, au gratin potatoes, green bean casserole, and glorious, glorious rolls for those who have not yet been cursed with an inability to process gluten.

 We’re Getting To The Sangria Recipe